-BUS 420-Digital and Social Media Management (5 Credits) Prerequisite: BUS 330 with a minimum grade of
+BUS 420-Digital and Social Media Management (5 Credits)

 Description: This course covers the connection between business objectives and social media strategy, platforms, and tactics.
 The primary focus of this course, is to understand how marketing activities can be implemented online and via social media to reach target customers and strategic objectives.
-Hours: 5 Lecture.